Arsenal news: Lacazette to miss Rennes tie after ban increased | Goal.com

 Arsenal striker Lacazette to miss both legs of Rennes tie after ban increased

-The 27-year-old missed Thursday's second leg at Emirates Stadium through suspension, with Unai Emery's side winning 3-0 to overturn a 1-0 first leg deficit and progress through to the last 16, where they were drawn to face French side Rennes.
+The 27-year-old missed Thursday's second leg at Emirates Stadium through suspension, with Unai Emery's side winning 3-0 to overturn a 1-0 first-leg deficit and progress to the last 16, where they were drawn to face French side Rennes.

 The former Lyon striker was expected to return for that tie next month but UEFA's control, ethics and disciplinary body have decided to increase his ban given the severity of the dismissal.